rgbkrk/hexview/README.rst

 .. code-block:: bash
    $ python setup.py install

-(adding this to PyPI is planned after I write up the tests)
+(adding this to PyPI is planned after I write up more tests)